 - Decreased tolerance to cold and hot

-- Dental disease becomes a greater problem in senior cats, which has a run-on effect of causing pain when your cat eats, therefore a senior cat may be reluctant to eat.
+Dental disease: Senior cats are at a much greater risk of developing dental disease, which becomes a greater problem in senior cats, which has a run-on effect of causing pain when your cat eats, therefore a senior cat may be reluctant to eat.

-- An endocrine (hormone) condition in which the force of the blood against the artery walls is too high, hypertension poses a serious risk to many body systems including eyes, kidneys, brain, arteries, and heart.
+Hypertension (high blood pressure): A condition in which the force of the blood against the artery walls is too high, hypertension poses a serious risk to multiple body systems including eyes, kidneys, brain, arteries, and heart.

 Ways to help

 - Provide a warm and comfortable place to sleep.